 It is also important to let your doctor know if there are certain things you cannot do anymore because of the pain.
 If now you can’t take the stairs or if sleep has become troublesome are things your doctor will want to know.

 Keeping a chronic pain journal will help you describe your symptoms to your doctor so they can more easily come up with a treatment plan for you.
 There are a variety of interventional therapies for people who suffer from acute or persistent pain.
-Being able to narrow down what could have caused your pain can help your appointment go as smoothly as possible.
+Narrowing down what caused your pain can help your appointment go smoothly.